BlackGlory/rmdast/README.md

 :::
 ```

-The following Markdown text has redundant blank lines:
+The following Markdown text has additional blank lines:
 ```markdown
 :::gallery
 ![](a)